-Don't let the unknown scare you from becoming a homeowner.
-I can help you understand the process.
-E-mail me at mathomas03@yahoo.com .
+Don't let real estate industry jargon keep you from becoming a homeowner.
+I can help you work your way through the process.
+Call me at 5106010116.

 Thomas-Chambers Company<br>BRE # 01208644 can walk you through closing - 5106010116

-The escrow agent is careful to assure that all terms and conditions of the seller's and buyer's agreement are performed prior to the sale being completed.
-This includes receiving monies and documents, completing required forms, and seeking out the release documents for any loans or liens that have been cleared with the transaction, assuring you have a clean title to your place before the negotiated price is fully paid.
+The escrow holder makes sure that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being completed.
+This includes receiving funds and documents, signing required forms, and getting the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clean title to your place before the agreed upon price is fully paid.

 • Requests for payment for various services to be paid out of escrow funds